 Knowledge is power.
 But if your reps aren’t arming themselves with the right knowledge before making their sales calls or sending those messages, they won’t feel very powerful.
 It’s like showing up for an exam without studying – if they don’t know your product, the marketplace and the prospect before they sit down, they’ll be scrambling during their calls.

 Arm your reps with tools that will help them feel confident when they make that call.
-A sharing-enabled playbook that outlines your best sales tips, scripts, and templates along with all your organizational nuggets, in micro-content form, in an easily searchable and findable place is a good place to start, so reps aren’t scrambling at minute zero.
+Sharing-enabled Playbooks™ that outlines your best sales tips, scripts, and templates along with all your organizational nuggets, in micro-content form, in an easily searchable and findable place is a good place to start, so reps aren’t scrambling at minute zero.

 Do their homework.
 Before every call, they should know: